wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/mouse-and-keyboard/includes/2-mouse-keyboard-actions.md

 ![Press Release Key action properties](..\media\Press-Release-Key-action-properties.png)

 [!WARNING]
-The pressed key state will persist beyond the execution of the process.
+The pressed key state will persist after the process has finished.
 That is, the computer will behave as if the key is still pressed.
 Another Press/Release Key Action must be used to revert the key to its default state.

 The **Set Key State** Action is used to enable or disable Caps Lock, Num Lock and Scroll Lock.

 ![Set Key State action properties](..\media\Set-Key-State-action-properties.png)

-The **Block Input** Action is used to ignore mouse or keyboard input from the user during Process execution.
+The **Block Input** Action is used to ignore mouse or keyboard input from the user while the process is running.

 ![Block Input action properties](..\media\Block-Input-action-properties.png)